 Faith in God's Power

+Even when Jairus knew she was dead, Jesus told him not to be afraid but to believe that He could bring her back to life (Luke 8:49-50).
+Even though he was not supposed to bow to Jesus, he was unashamed to display his faith in the Lord even with the local crowd watching.
 All he wanted was for his little girl to live, and for Jesus to act in power.
-His faith was very focussed, "... come and put your hand on her, and she will live".
-The result of Jesus' ministry would certainly bring life to the dead.
-And the Jewish leader was not ashamed to say it in public.
+Jairus’ faith was very focussed, "... come and put your hand on her, and she will live".
+And the synagogue leader was not ashamed to say it in public.

-Often we are not desperate enough to come to Jesus.
+Often, we are not desperate enough to come to Jesus.
 We easily adopt a faith-style which is predictable, expecting nothing much from God while we organise our lives in the best way we can.
 Our prayer life may reflect that: we pray without urgency because we see nothing that we cannot deal with.
 We are living in the power of the flesh.
-Today's verses and, sometimes, our circumstances rebuke us.
+Today's verses, and sometimes our circumstances, rebuke us.
 We need the Lord far more than we know and are more loved than ever we realise.
-The power of God is not just for the times of crisis and we should be much more eager to see His hand on every one of our circumstances, believing that He can and will do far more than ever we might imagine (Ephesians 3:20).
+The power of God is not just for the times of crisis and we should be much more eager to see His hand on every issue, believing that He can and will do far more than ever we might imagine (Ephesians 3:20).